ufal/SynSemClassML/README.md

 # Machine Learning for the SynSemClass project

 This repository contains code for machine learning for the SynSemClass project.
+It also accompanies the paper Extending an Event-type Ontology: Adding Verbs and Classes using Fine-tuned LLMs Suggestions accepted to the 17th Linguistic Annotation Workshop (LAW-XVII) @ ACL 2023.

-The mother project itself is described here:
+The SynSemClass ontology itself is described here:

 https://ufal.mff.cuni.cz/synsemclass